mahmoudparsian/big-data-mapreduce-course/slides/glossary/glossary_of_big_data_and_mapreduce.md

 	* Cartesian product of two sets
 	* Given a list of numbers, find (number-of-zeros, number-of-negatives, number-of-positives)
+	* Word Count: given a set of text documents, find frequency of every unique word in these documents
+	* Given a set of integer numbers, identify prime and non-prime numbers
+ 	* Anagrams Count: given a set of text documents, find frequency of every unique anagram in these documents

 * Famous Algorithms (partial list):
 	* Tree algorithms